 Clip-Dr. Glenn Hamonic-Western College of Veterinary Medicine:

-We've primarily characterized the mechanism in the fetal group so we;re looking to characterize it in nursery pigs to see if it's all of the stages of the thyroid hormone control system that are being impacted by these diseases.
+We've primarily characterized the mechanism in the fetal group so we’re looking to characterize it in nursery pigs to see if it's all of the stages of the thyroid hormone control system that are being impacted by these diseases.

-Then the other things we;re looking at are, is there potentially a genetic component that we could select for and an animal that won;t reach that same level of suppression?
+Then the other things we’re looking at are, is there potentially a genetic component that we could select for and an animal that won’t reach that same level of suppression?

 Then we're also looking at, if there is any way to mitigate this impacted growth performance, whether through drug treatment or something along those lines.

-Right now we're investigating some potential treatment options where,m when you see a barn breaking with PRRS, you can go in and treat for two to three weeks and hopefully that will alleviate the suppression.
+Right now we're investigating some potential treatment options where, when you see a barn breaking with PRRS, you can go in and treat for two to three weeks and hopefully that will alleviate the suppression.

 That's kind of the goal there and then a more high ended goal is looking for potential genetic markers that could be selected for and bred for.